planariangames/mettlecore/METTLE_Core_SRD_Characters.md

 Damage is not the only thing that affects Mettle.
 Mettle refills upon starting a new scene unless the character is Staggered or Fallen.
 Beyond that, Rallies can restore it, and Surges exhaust it:

-### Rallies
+### Rallies & Rattles
-Combatants can push themselves beyond their limits, but this takes its toll.
-This costs an Action but doubles current Mettle – up to the maximum of course.
-A Rallying character must have at least 1 Mettle.
-More info on Rallies is in the Actions section.
+Combatants may take a moment to shrug off lesser wounds and trauma.
+This Rally costs an Action but doubles current Mettle – up to the maximum of course.
+Conversely, a foe can Rattle them with a threat or insult, halving their Mettle.
+More info is in the Actions section.

 ### Surges

-Endangered characters can push themselves beyond their limits, at a cost.
-Halve current Mettle, rounding up, to regain a spent Action.
-This makes them eligible for Initiative again that round.
-A Surging character must have at least 2 Mettle and cannot use it to Rally (below).
+Endangered characters can push themselves beyond their limits, but it costs them dearly.
+When Initiative is in play, spend a point of Mettle to get +1D on any Check.
+If the Check aligns with their Motive, spend up to 2 points for +2D.
+A character may do great harm to themselves by surging into the negatives.

 ## Experience